 If the value satisfies the condition, it is returned.
 Otherwise, a call to

-signals rejection with an optional error message attached via tag
+signals rejection with an error message.
+When evaluating

 , the interpreter calls Contract